 This demo implements a simple form of question answering.
 Two features (color and shape) will be bound by circular convolution and stored in a memory population.
 A cue will be used to determine either one of the features by deconvolution.

-When you run the network, it will start by binding RED
+When you run the network, it will start by binding RED and

-for 0.25 seconds and then binding BLUE
+CIRCLE for 0.25 seconds and then binding BLUE and SQUARE for

 0.25 seconds.
 Both bound semantic pointers are stored in a memory